-Essentially, the Guidelines are saying that if your child is merely taking over your vehicle, costs should essentially remain the same.
-Child support will include those costs.
-On the other hand, if you buy your child his or her own car, the cost of purchasing it along with all other related expenses, even insurance, would be considered “add-ons” and not part of regular child support.
+While the Guidelines are clear on an existing vehicle, if you buy your child his or her own car, the cost of purchasing it, along with all other related expenses, even insurance, would be considered “add-ons” and not part of regular child support.

 The problem with automatically taking insurance costs into account is that premiums are often influenced by the vehicle being insured, as much as the person listed to drive it.
 Older cars being insured with liability only will incur minimal costs whereas high end cars carrying full coverage (with a teenager listed as a covered driver) will be substantially higher.

 In the case of Fichter v.
 Fichter, the Judge made a decision that not only recognizes the inequity of insurance, but allows the Court to deviate from the Guidelines when it comes to the matter of adding newly licensed children to already existing insurance policies.

 While this sounds like a cut and dry precedent, it is important to recognize that the Court is not required to deviate from the Guidelines.
 The good news is they can.